A Candid Approach

 There are many words for the visual narrative or documentary approach.
 Some might call it, “Candid”, “Natural”, “Authentic”.
 In the photography world, it’s also known as “Reportage” or “Photojournalistic”.
 Terminology aside, this unorchestrated way of photography tells a strong story of you and of humanity in the most honest and impactful fashion.

-When I photograph your wedding day, I’m looking for details to tell your wedding story in its entirety from your choice of location, wedding decor and colours, your dress and tux, to your interactions with your loved ones and perhaps even your dad shedding a couple tears (And he NEVER cries).
-A more candid approach to photography allows your day to unfold naturally without someone telling you want to do, where to look and how your day should be.
+When I photograph your wedding day, I’m looking for details to tell your wedding story in its entirety from your choice of location, wedding decor and colours, your dress and tux, to your interactions with your loved ones and perhaps even your dad shedding a couple tears (And you thought he NEVER cries).
+A more candid approach to photography allows your day to unfold naturally without someone telling you what to do, where to look and how your day should be.
 Heck, all you need to do is sit back, relax and enjoy!
 This is your day and I’ll capture the beauty of it as it is.

 A full wedding or family gallery sample can be requested so you can see what type of images you may expect for your day.

 So not everyone loves hiking trails.
 Not everyone goes to IKEA.
 Not everyone likes the colour blue.
 All I’m saying is, do what makes sense for you.